salihbasakk/go-handbook/README.md

 Outputs: hello-world hello-world.go

-Then We can then execute the built binary directly.
+Then we can then execute the built binary directly.

 ``` ./hello-world ```